logo

 There is a syllabus/checklist in the back of one of the required texts that members may find useful to get a sense of the tasks they'll be working on.
 However, the Club uses a customized combination syllabus/checklist to measure progress of student pilot members through the first milestones of a member's flying career.
 That syllabus is tailored to flying in our area and to the unique procedures used at our primary training airport.
 View Training Document [ HTML ]

-While the syllabus provides a ROUGH chronological order in which you'll be experiencing things, each flight lesson will be tailored by your instructor to the conditions on that day and your skill level.
-GENERAL HINT: Your progress through the flight instruction program will be greatly facilitated by your having read well ahead in the texts.
+While the syllabus provides a rough chronological order in which you'll be experiencing things, each flight lesson will be tailored by your instructor to the conditions on that day and your skill level.
+Your progress through the flight instruction program will be greatly facilitated by your having read well ahead in the texts.

 It is normal to experience one or more learning plateaus (when performance seems to get worse than before) during flight instruction, and it's not uncommon to have more than one "eureka moment" when suddenly things come together unexpectedly.
 These are characteristics of learning in the Implicit Domain which everyone experiences at one time or another..